Chicago Medical Malpractice Attorneys

 The standard of care required in medical malpractice cases often depends on the state in which the malpractice occurred and the area of medicine.
 As a result, it is best to consult a medical malpractice attorney that is qualified, experienced, and successful to determine if you have a meritorious case.

-For more than 60 years, the Chicago medical malpractice attorneys at Corboy & Demetrio have represented hundreds of individuals injured and families of those killed as the result of negligent treatment by doctors, nurses, hospitals, and other health-care individuals and facilities.
-Our medical malpractice team consists of five highly experienced and successful attorneys and two experienced registered nurses dedicated exclusively to the evaluation, preparation and trial of these cases.
+For more than 65 years, the Chicago medical malpractice attorneys at Corboy & Demetrio have represented hundreds of individuals injured and families of those killed as the result of negligent treatment by doctors, nurses, hospitals, and other health-care individuals and facilities.
+Our medical malpractice team consists of five highly experienced and successful attorneys and an experienced registered nurse dedicated exclusively to the evaluation, preparation and trial of these cases.

 Our success in representing victims in personal injury and wrongful death cases has been exceptional - we have acquired more than $4 billion in settlements and verdicts, of which nearly 600 were in excess of $1 million.